-Students play a game that explores the difference between rights and privileges and challenges their expectations about basic rights.
-Students will explore the issue of education as a right that not everyone has access to.
+Students play a game that explores the difference between rights and privileges.
 Students listen and respond to the text of Nasreen’s Secret School by Jeanette Winter, a picture book about a school in Afghanistan.
 This book will set the stage for a discussion around the importance of education and what people can do to promote schooling for all around the world.
-Students plan and complete a service project to help expand access to education around the world.

 Focus Question: What are the effects of educating every child in the world?